Campaigns & Ways To Engage

-This November, help YWCA Spokane support women in our community by donating new or gently used leggings in any size.
+This March, help YWCA Spokane support women in our community by donating new or gently used leggings in any size.
 Click on the link below to donate leggings online through our Amazon Wish List.
 Donations can also be dropped off at 930 N Monroe St, Spokane, WA 99201 Monday-Friday 10am-3pm.
 To make sure we keep the process safe for everyone, please make sure to drop off coat donations in plastic garbage bags. ** Please Note ** We are unable at this time to accept any other clothing donations at this time.
 Thank you for your cooperation.

 Direct questions to email@example.com.